Hamilton, John Nelson (Jack)

 No. 183105, Pioneer Corps

-Died as a result of enemy action on Monday 5 May 1941 (aged 36)
+Died as the result of enemy action on Monday 5 May 1941 (aged 36)

 Bangor Cemetery (Section 4.
 V. Grave 41)